 Dingle Peninsula

 is special

-Dingle Peninsula has stunning landscapes and seascapes similar to celebrated ones in the nearby Ring of Kerry, but it is significantly less touristy, populated, and developed.
-It also truer to its heritage.
+Dingle Peninsula in Ireland has stunning landscapes and seascapes similar to celebrated ones in the nearby Ring of Kerry, but it is significantly less touristy, populated, and developed.
+It is also truer to its heritage.
 For example, the Irish language (Gaelic) is still spoken in most areas.

+Dingle Peninsula